The differences between traveling with a suitcase or backpack are few and far between and both have their pros and cons.

-- You shall encounter stairs: Load of stair, no elevator and a suitcase.
+- You shall encounter stairs: Load of stairs, no elevator, and a suitcase.
 One hellish experience I can tell you.
 Actually made me wish I had never sold my beautiful backpack.

 Backpacking around the world is all about the adventure and pushing yourself to the limits.
 Comfort is just a bonus, with both there are good and bad points.
-I believe it all comes down to where you are travelling.
-If you’re going to places there are off the beaten track then you suitcase by get battered along the way, and its not easy dragging out across cobbles and stones.
-I’m planning to travel round Asia next year and its more then likely I will be option for a backpack on that trip.
+I believe it all comes down to where you are traveling.
+If you’re going to places there are off the beaten track then you suitcase by getting battered along the way, and it’s not easy dragging out across cobbles and stones.
+I’m planning to travel around Asia next year and it’s more than likely I will be an option for a backpack on that trip.

 Do you have a preference?